Geocodio/docs/source/index.html.md

 Using Census tracts and blocks, you can match addresses and latitude/longitude pairs with statistical data from the U.S. Census Bureau.
 For example, appending Census tracts and blocks to addresses enables you to utilize the [American Community Survey (ACS) data](https://www.census.gov/programs-surveys/acs/data.html).

+Note: When using our spreadsheet upload tool instead of the API, "Full FIPS (block)" is equivalent to full_fips in our API response.
+Similarly, "Full FIPS (track)" is equivalent to full_fips with the last 4 characters removed.

 ### Place

 This field is returned for locations that are within a census designated place.
 If the location is not in a census designated place, the API will return `null` instead of the individual fields.